 My diet partner in crime (aka husband) thought tuna would be an inexpensive fish to try.
 So, being the accommodating sort, I tried it with canned tuna.

-They were so dry they were almost inedible!
-I think processing the canned fish in the blender was part of the problem.
+I do think processing the canned fish in the blender was part of the problem.
 When using the frozen filets, I shredded them with a knife, giving them a looser texture in the mix.

 It pays to be gentle when mixing in the fish and avoid the blender.

-Are Fish Cakes Low Carb?
+Are Fish Cakes Slow Carb Friendly?

 The recipe below was made with panko, which is not low carb or slow carb compliant.